shini4i/nixpkgs-updater/README.md

 ## PR Behavior

-- Creates a new branch: `chore/<package-name>-<version>`
+- Creates a new branch: `chore/<package-name>` (version-independent)
 - PR title format: `bump <package-name> version to <version>`
-- If a PR already exists from the same branch, it will be updated instead
+- If a PR already exists from the same branch, it will be updated with the new version
+- This allows subsequent version releases to update the existing PR instead of creating new ones

 ## Token Permissions